SSrustworthy/DLRML-docs/docs/explore/DCA/Pixar Pier/Pixar_Pier_Entrance_Loop.md

 # Pixar Pier Entrance Loop

-## Description

 **Land(s)**: Pixar Pier

 **Loop Total Length**: 01:27:01.910

 This is a preliminary tracklist for the Pixar Pier Entrance loop, compiled by pixelated.
 The loop plays on the ramp/bridge going up to the Lamplight Lounge, around the outside of the lounge & Adorable Snowman Frosted Treats, and up to the end of the billboards.
-See MouseBits, [https://mousebits.com/smf/index.php?topic=9820.msg92826#msg92826](https://mousebits.com/smf/index.php?topic=9820.msg92826#msg92826) (2018).
+See MouseBits, [https://mousebits.com/smf/index.php](https://mousebits.com/smf/index.php) ?topic=9820.msg92826#msg92826 (2018).

 ## Tracklist